 During the early nineteenth century, the owner of Wanstead House attempted to close public paths across his estate.
 He was partly successful, an Act of 1816 authorised the construction of Blake Hall Road in the place of a former path and gave protection of other paths including three which later became Overton Drive, St. Mary's Avenue and Langley Drive.
-In order to pay its owners' debts, Wanstead House was sold for demolition in 1823; its contents had been sold demolished in 1822.
+In order to pay its owners' debts, the content of Wanstead House and the house itself were auctioned in 1822 and 1823 respectively and the house was demolished between 1824-5.
 The owners could not sell the demesne itself, this meant development was precluded from areas south of the village which might otherwise have been developed.

 The growth in stagecoach travel at the end of the eighteenth century and in the early nineteenth century increased the prosperity of Wanstead, which lay on one of the main routes northeast of London.
 In the nineteenth century, the growth in the Wanstead Village population accelerated.
 The parish of Wanstead was still substantially influenced by the extent of woodland and the restrictions imposed by forest laws, as late as 1796, 70 percent of the parish was still woodland and in 1841 the figure was still over 40 percent.
 In the 1830s, the manor court of the woodland began making voluntary grants of land for building in the centre and to the north of the village.
-This practice of granting land accelerated in the 1840s.
 A large number of cottages were built in the first half of the nineteenth century in Wanstead, despite local opposition from the vestry that such development would attract the poor.
-Many of the new cottages were built on new inclosures.
+Many of the new cottages were built on new enclosures.
 By 1841 more than half of Wanstead's dwellings were cottages.
 No. 16-19 Woodbine Place are examples of cottages built around this time.
+The practice of granting land accelerated in the 1840s.